slsa-framework/slsa-proposals/0005/README.md

 The self-attestation tier requires that a build platform:

 -  Publish answers to the questionnaire on a domain registered to their organization.
-They may additionally publish further proof of SLSA conformance (e.g. architecture documentation).
-This information must be updated at least once every twelve months and any time there is an architectural change to the build platform.
+They may additionally publish further evidence of SLSA conformance (e.g. architecture documentation).
+The questionnaire answers must be updated at least once every twelve months and any time there is an architectural change to the build platform.
+If there are no architectural changes to the build platform between updates, then build platforms can attest to that fact by resubmitting the same answers with the date changed.
--  Publish any materials needed to verify provenance signed by the build system on a domain registered to their organization.
+-  Publish any materials needed to verify provenance signed by the build system on a domain registered to their organization (e.g. public keys).
--  Publish vulnerability disclosures for all security incidents that potentially impact the integrity of artifacts or provenance generated by the build system.
+-  Publish vulnerability disclosures for all security incidents that potentially impact the integrity of the build platform.
+These disclosures must be displayed prominently on the build platform's website and released no more than thirty (30) days after resolution.
 -  Sign and follow the SLSA Conformance Program terms.

 The OpenSSF operates this tier through a community-maintained repository of